 One of the defendants admitted to orchestrating at least 50 express kidnappings before taking Watson.
 The defendants were part of a group that kidnapped passengers for short periods of time while forcing them to withdraw cash from their bank accounts.
 They used a variety of weapons to threaten and incapacitate victims, including knives measuring 20 centimeters and a drug that caused victims to lose consciousness.

 The day the seven taxi drivers were indicted by a federal grand jury in the U.S., Attorney General Eric Holder made a statement threatening other would-be attackers.
-“We [are sending] an unmistakable message to all who commit acts of violence against America’s law enforcement professionals,” he said.
+“We an unmistakable message to all who commit acts of violence against America’s law enforcement professionals,” he said.
 “No matter who you are or where you live, we will do everything in our power to hold you accountable to the fullest extent of the law.”